 I love to involve my children in our homemade cards and gifts that we give away.
 Christmas cards are a family project.
 Last year we made the cover of the card like Eric Carle.

 My daughter-in-law is very gifted in creating beautiful scrapbooks and greeting cards, so every year for my birthday, which happens to fall in November, I receive a lovely array of handmade greeting cards including a minimum of 20 Christmas cards.

 I buy plain cards and envelopes and a stamp for my holiday cards.
 I use clear fixative on the stamp, stamp the card, sprinkle with glitter (usually silver) and then use a heat gun to set the design.
-I use a smaller stamp and do the same thing on the envelope.

 This was my last years Christmas Card.
 I made the card using Adobe elements after taking some classes.
 It was so much fun.